jimratliff/GenoMac-user/scripts/0_TODOs.md

 This list is being generated January 28, 2026 during a major refactoring of GenoMac-user (to conform to the advancements during the recent Hypervisor-transformation of GenoMac-system).

-- shebang: Use portable version: #!/usr/bin/env zsh
-  - ✅ GenoMac-user: Use only #!/usr/bin/env zsh
-  - ❑ GeoMac-system: Use only #!/usr/bin/env zsh
-- ✅ scripts/tests
-  - ✅ Create scripts/tests directory
-  - ✅ rename path of each test script
-  - ✅ All of the `make` recipes that target these scripts must be updated to reflect the current directory scripts/tests (instead of the prior scripts/).
 - ❑ Renamimg 0_initialize_me.sh to 0_initialize_me_first.sh
   - ✅ Rename the function itself
   - ❑ Make more robust how it determines its own directory (i.e., don’t use `"${0:A}"`)